suazarshadow/group-project/README.md

-   PLS.
+   P.S.
 In last commit done by me is deleting empty test, that is creating error(it`s empty you can check it named UniversalCalculator test in previos commmit) Thank you, for your java course.
 With best regards Cherniak Sviatoslav